euyemura/myNotes/grounded-ruby/07_built_in_essentials.md

 I'm still not sure why the to_s thing is there, don't think it really changes anything, it's just a reader method in this case.

+Well actually, it gives you access to change the puts method, because puts basically is just saying whatever.to_s, so the p method won't change, it'll still just print out the entire object in string form, not the specific property of the object that we wanted.

 In the bang method, it also gives you access to the long form, `puts not banner`

 ### Bang(!) methods and "danger"